 The cupola, which also serves as a time capsule, features a half-sphere spun from 48-ounce copper and has a diameter of 30 inches.
 It is held up by eight (57-inch tall) copper pillars that have been lacquered in white for historical accuracy.
 Guenther Huber-Delle, CopperWorks Corp and Ornametals President said, “I usually don’t like to modify the natural beauty of the copper, but sometimes even I have to bend my own rules for the sake of historical accuracy.”
 The original was fabricated in an octagonal shape with wooden pillars.
 The center of the new cupola is encompassed by eight snail ornaments imprinted with a decorative flower.

-And atop of it all sits a three-foot copper cross that can be seen throughout the town.
+And atop it sits a three-foot copper cross that can be seen throughout the town.
 The original cross had a three-dimension design but was reimagined at the suggestion of CopperWorks Corp VP and Lead Installer Daniel Delle.
-He thought that the original plan was too busy and that a simplicity would be a better choice.
+He thought that the original plan was too busy and that simplicity would be a better choice.
 The church agreed.

 Twenty-ounce copper from the metal manufacturer Aurubis was used for the copper dome restoration.
 The cupola has an aluminum under construction that doubles as a lightning rod.
 Similar rods can be found in prominent structures like the Empire State Building.
 Construction on the new dome began in November 2020 and was completed on May 26, 2021.
 The local nightly news even covered the church crowning event.